 What type of projects do we support?

 Our key focus is to raise funds to support faith-linked projects and groups within the area of the Diocese of Guildford; projects that address needs at a local level and are committed to their local communities.
-A full list of recently supported projects can be found at the bottom of the page, but here are a few examples of projects we have recently been able to help, but for the latest news please visit the Bishop of Guildford's Foundation Facebook page:
+Here are a few examples of projects we have recently been able to help, but for the latest news please visit the Bishop of Guildford's Foundation Facebook page:

 New healthy breakfast club in South Dorking

 The Foundation has provided £5,000 towards the funding for a new breakfast club at St John’s C of E Community School and Nursery in South Dorking.
 This provides a healthy breakfast of cereals, toast, yoghurt and fruit for the children of sixteen families in the school who are either socially disadvantaged or where the households are very busy.
 The club gives children a more nutritious start to the day resulting in improvements in behaviour and concentration.
 Some children, previously reluctant to go to school now look forward to it each morning.
 Jane Schofield of St John’s School said: “We are very grateful to the Bishop of Guildford’s Foundation, the parish church and others who have made this project possible.
 Many families in this area of South Dorking are really struggling and this really helps to make life a little bit easier for them, while at the same time helping their children to perform better in school”.